Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Clemson Stats and Trends

-- Clemson's games this year have gone over the total in one out of seven opportunities (14.3%).
+- Clemson's games this year have hit the over one time in seven opportunities (14.3%).

-- When Clemson churns out more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team picks up over 388.9 yards.

-- This year, the Tigers have eight turnovers, one fewer than the Seminoles have takeaways (9).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.